Feedough Logo

 ai in hr statistics

-Most companies are still debating whether AI belongs in HR.
-Unilever already used it to cut recruitment processing time by 75% across more than 250,000 annual applications.
+Most HR departments are still debating whether AI belongs in their workflows.
+Unilever already deployed AI-powered video interviews and predictive analytics to cut hiring time by 75%, saving more than 100,000 hours while processing over 250,000 applications a year.

-Here is what the data actually shows about where adoption is accelerating, which functions are changing fastest, and what the numbers mean for companies still on the sidelines.
+Here is what the numbers reveal about where adoption is accelerating, which functions are changing fastest, and what it means for companies still watching from the sidelines.

 • 99% of hiring leaders report using AI in some capacity in 2025, according to Insight Globalโ€™s 2025 AI in Hiring Survey Report